iamroshel/phase-1-algorithms-what-is-an-algorithm/README.md

 - Does it have unnecessary lines?
   - Review your code for redundant/unnecessary lines.
 Are there more elegant ways of expressing your code?
   - Avoid unnecessary comments.
-Prefer well-named variables and helper functions rather than adding a comment to every line.
+Use well-named variables and helper functions rather than adding a comment to every line.
 Good code is its own best documentation!
 - Is it DRY?